utensil/lean4_jupyter/README.md

 - Improve the alectryon annotation to support annotations in the middle of a line
 - Make magics like `%cd` and `%load` work more robustly
 - Support show `tactics` after `%load`
-- Add a CI based on [papermill](https://github.com/nteract/papermill/)
+- Add all `repl` test cases to the CI and set up coverage
 - Improve UI in Jupyter Dark themes
 - Minor code refactor to smooth things out